grafana/terraform-provider-grafana/slo_testing/local/local_testing_README.md

 2. Create a SLO / Send a POST Request to the endpoint (see `slo_sample.json` for an example)
 3. Change to the `slo_testing/local` directory.
 4. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-datasource-read.tf` file
-5. Within `data_source_slo.go` - you MUST comment out L236-238 - for some reason, there is a bug that does not work if the Authorization Header is set.
+5. Within `data_source_slo.go` - you MUST comment out L233-235 - for some reason, there is a bug that does not work if the Authorization Header is set.
 6. Within the `slo_testing/local` directory, run the commands `terraform init` and `terraform apply`.
 Ensure to remove the `.terraform.lock.hcl` and any `terraform.tfstate` files.
 7. You should see a list of all SLOs within the terminal that you've run terraform from.

 Elaine Questions - I'm open to modifying the shape of the Schema returned by Terraform on the read, so any thoughts here are welcome!
 Right now - I've just mirrored the structure we get back from the API.

-## Testing Resource - CREATE
+## Testing SLO Resource

+### Testing the CREATE Method
 Objective - we want to be able to define a SLO Resource within Terraform that should be created.
 Once the resource has successfully been created, we want to display the newly created SLO resource within the Terraform interface.

 The `slo-resource-create.tf` file will create two SLOs.

-Testing the CREATE Method
-1. Within `resource_slo.go` - you MUST comment out Lines 244-246 and Lines 408-411, there is a bug that does not work if the Authorization Header is set.
+1. Within `resource_slo.go` - you MUST comment out Lines 244-246, Lines 408-410, Line 473-475, and Lines 514-516, there is a bug that does not work if the Authorization Header is set.
 2. Delete any `.terraform.lock.hcl` and `terraform.tfstate` and `terraform.tfstate.backup` files.
 Within the terraform-provider-grafana root directory, run `make install`.
 3. Change to the `slo_testing/local` directory.
 4. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-create.tf` file
 5. Within the `slo_testing` directory, run the commands `terraform init` and `terraform apply`.
 Ensure to remove the `.terraform.lock.hcl` and any `terraform.tfstate` files.
 6. Within your terminal, you should see the output of the two newly created SLO from within Terraform, and two new SLOs within the SLO UI.

-## Testing the UPDATE Method
+### Testing the UPDATE Method
-1. Within `resource_slo.go` - you MUST comment out Lines 244-246, Lines 408-411, and Lines 505-507, there is a bug that does not work if the Authorization Header is set.
+1. Within `resource_slo.go` - you MUST comment out Lines 244-246, Lines 408-410, Line 473-475, and Lines 514-516, there is a bug that does not work if the Authorization Header is set.
 2. Within the terraform-provider-grafana root directory, run `make install`.
 3. Change to the `slo_testing/local` directory.
 4. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-update.tf` file